 Canada's Global Markets Action Plan identifies about 20 countries as target markets, including China and India (these two markets are Canada's second- and 14th-largest trading exchange, respectively excluding services and direct investments), and specifically targets the expansion of SME sales to emerging markets.
 More specifically, the Canadian Trade Commission offers a Foreign Trade Zones -Marketing Program (FTZ-MP) that covers a range of marketing expenses but seems to be highly focused on the activities of local agencies and non-profits.
-The CanExport program also provides support to a range of marketing activities, focusing on one-off activities such as trade fair participation and market research; ongoing operational and marketing seem not to be covered.
+The CanExport program also supports export development projects through an array of activities, ranging from legal support and IP protection to custom market research and creation of marketing tools.
+Projects can take place over multiple years, but eligible participants must have their activities implemented incrementally and linked to a market entry strategy.